mattgwagner/ocs-platoon-trainer-guide/pages/tac-05-limitations.md

 ---
-# Limitations of TAC Officers
+title: Limitations of TAC Officers
+---

 - Should not execute evaluations based solely on personal opinions.
 - Avoid favoritism or bias.